DDMAL/CMN-MEI_to_MensuralMEI_Translator/README.md

 ### Additional methods:

-The ```getModifiedNotes()``` method returns a list of notes that have been modified from its default value (the value given by the mensuration), and returns a list of notes along with its mensural parameters: _"imperfection"_, _"alteration"_, _"perfection"_, _"partial imperfection"_ or _"major semibreve"_.
-You can pass any 5 string-values as a parameters to the method in order to return a list of notes with its mensural modificaton type, or you can omit the parameters to get a list of notes modified by any of those five modification types.
+The ```getModifiedNotes()``` method returns a list of notes that have been modified from its default value (the value given by the mensuration).
+There are only 5 possible modifications: _"imperfection"_, _"alteration"_, _"perfection"_, _"partial imperfection"_ or _"major semibreve"_.
+You can pass any of these five string-values as a parameter to the method ```getModifiedNotes()``` in order to get the list of notes from the piece with this particular modification; or you can omit the parameter and get a list of all notes modified by any of these five modification types.

-Since _"major semibreve"_ is a modification that occurs only in _Ars antiqua_, you could run the following code to see whether the method works:
+Since _"major semibreve"_ is a modification that occurs only in _Ars antiqua_, you could run the following code to see the method working:

 ```
 import pymei